-In 2002, Mark—along with his wife Teri and childhood friend Sean—founded August Hill Winery on the same stretch of land that his grandfather nurtured with such care.
-Fifteen years later, August Hill has expanded to include caves for aging wine, a tasting room, a sparkling wine program, and a staff that is family or feels like family.
+In 2002, Mark, along with his wife Teri, founded August Hill Winery on the same stretch of land that Mark’s grandfather nurtured with such care.
+Twenty years later, August Hill has expanded to include caves for aging wine, a tasting room, a sparkling wine program, and a staff that is family or feels like family.
 Throughout our growth, we continue to be guided by Augie’s spirit, and we carry a part of his signature in our logo to remind us of our roots.

 The vineyard sits proudly on a little slice of paradise: a quiet hill surrounded by woods and overlooking the Illinois River.
 A majestic oak tree watches over the four acres that have been in the family for over 100 years and previously supported corn, soybeans and hay.
 To prepare the land for its debut role in winemaking, friends and family helped transition the soil and plant each vine by hand.